|

 interception may take place.
 It can occur before, during, or after their

 attack or movement.
-Before, or while the opponent is in preparation, you can
+Before, or while the opponent is in preparation, you

-movement, there may be several opportunities to intercept.
+their movement, there may be several opportunities to intercept.

 You could strike from the materialization of their movement all the way up

 to their full commitment.
-After, or upon completion, the interception takes
+After, or upon completion, the interception

-place as they recover and before they can launch another attack.
+takes place as they recover and before they can launch another attack.

 In order to utilize interception as a tactic, it is necessary to train

 certain attributes.
-First are your Single Direct Attacks (or S.D.A.'s), for
+First are your Single Direct Attacks (or S.D.A.'s),

-on their movement and react accordingly.
+to pick up on their movement and react accordingly.

 Additionally, work to control your emotions is needed so that fear,